-[OPTION 1c for additional access rights for cross-border interoperability if foreseen in the work plan: The beneficiaries must give third parties - up to four years after the period set out in Article 3 and on a royalty-free basis - access to their results needed for interoperability, in particular for implementing the results in EU Member States or associated countries that are not participating in the action.
+[OPTION 1d for additional access rights for cross-border interoperability if foreseen in the work plan: The beneficiary must give third parties - up to four years after the period set out in Article 3 and on a royalty-free basis - access to its results needed for interoperability, in particular for implementing the results in EU Member States or associated countries that are not participating in the action.

-Beneficiaries must give access to software components under an EU public licence (or compatible licences) and must comply with any additional requirements set out in in Annex 1.]
+The beneficiary must give access to software components under an EU public license (or compatible licenses) and must comply with any additional requirements set out in in Annex 1.]

-[OPTION 1d for trans-national access to research infrastructure: The access provider must give the users royalty-free access to the results needed to implement the action.]
+[OPTION 1e for trans-national access to research infrastructure: The access provider must give the users royalty-free access to the results needed to implement the action.]

-If a beneficiary breaches any of its obligations under this Article, the grant may be reduced (see Article 43).
+If the beneficiary breaches any of its obligations under this Article, the grant may be reduced (see Article 43).